bigeasy/proof/README.md

 program exits.
 It won't affect the test runner, or test performance.

 Ace is convention over configuration until configuration is zero.
-Programs are organized into directories, which acts as suites.
-The test runner will run suites in parallel. **You don't have to think about parallel to get parallel.**
-Your operating system does parallel just fine.
+Programs are organized into directories, which act as suites.
+The test runner will run suites in parallel. **You don't have to think about parallel to get parallel.** Your operating system does parallel just fine.

 ### Every Test is a Program